Over the years, you’ve probably heard me get excited about DHEA (dehydroepiandrosterone) for one reason or another.

 Researchers in Europe gave DHEA or no treatment to older men with autoimmune thyroid disease for six months.
 The men in the treatment group had statistically significant reductions in markers of autoimmunity compared to the men in the control group.

-Related: Support Adrenal Health with MYOXCIENCE's Adrenal Glandular
+Related: Support your Adrenal Health and Circadian Rhythms with MYOXCIENCE's DHEA Avail

 The men in the DHEA treatment arm also showed significant increases in testosterone compared to the men who weren’t receiving the therapy.